Kakadu National Park

 UNESCO World Heritage-listed Kakadu National Park is Australia’s largest national park embracing 20,000 square kilometres of land.
 The park stretches southwards

 from the coastline of the Arafura Sea taking in many ancient geological features including; billabongs, estuaries, floodplains, wetlands including Yellow Water

 There is not a continuous walking trail here but a series of different day walks which take in the full variety of the park’s landscapes, wildlife and Aboriginal heritage sites.
+You essentially use a series of car camping sites and drive between each location to start each day’s walk.
+Hiring a 4WD vehicle is recommended for unsealed road access.
 Kakadu has two seasons of spectacular extremes; the dry and the wet – with each season offering a vastly different experience for visitors.
 The most popular time for visiting Kakadu is during the dry season from April to September when most of the tourist sites are open and are easily accessible.
 It is best to avoid October through to March because of high humidity, storms and heavy rainfall.

 Get ready for

 ● The staggering beauty of the natural landscapes

 ● Sweeping views from the ancient Arnhem Land escarpment

 ● Secluded billabongs, rock pools & waterfalls

 ● Learn about the complexity of indigenous cultures and history